k-ahn2/wps2/docs/file.md

 # Type C - Connect (Bidirectional)
+## Overview
+This is the first data exchange after connect - the client sends a type ‘c’ object to the server, which uses this data to determine the client state and which messages and/or posts to return.

+Upon receipt, the server:
+1. Uses the timestamps to establish the new messages and/or posts to be sent to the client
+2. Returns a type `c` object to the client, containing the new message and post counts
+3. Uses the timestamps to return:
+   - new messages
+   - new message emojis
+   - new message edits
+   - new posts
+   - new post emojis
+   - new post edits

+See **Connect Sequence** for a detailed explanation of the subsequent connect process

+## Client to Server
 This is the first data exchange after connect - the client sends a Type ‘c’ object to the server, which uses this data to determine the client state and what to return.

-## Client to Server

 ### Schematic